vikyw89/llm-memory/README.md

 2. Implement simple memory storage with basic recency prioritization
 3. Add importance detection for prioritized memory storage
 4. Develop emotional context extraction and matching
+5. Implement belief system representation and compatibility scoring
-5. Build orchestration layer for interleaved retrieval-generation
+6. Build orchestration layer for interleaved retrieval-generation
+7. Create memory filtering pipeline with belief consistency checks
-6. Implement periodic memory consolidation process
+8. Implement periodic memory consolidation process

 Each component will maintain a single responsibility and clear interfaces, allowing for incremental development and testing of each memory aspect independently.
+All functions will adhere to the 100-line maximum guideline, with most targeting the 20-50 line optimal range for readability and maintainability.

 ## Evaluation Methodology